Cold peanut noodles for hungry bellies & hot summer days!

 How to Make Vegan Peanut Noodles with Ramen & Tofu:

 - You can prepare everything in advance and store in separate containers in the refrigerator, yes including the noodles and the sauce.

-- When ready to serve just mix in a large bowl and drizzle with the peanut sauce over the top.
-Toss until everything is lusciously coated and enjoy sprinkled with sesame seeds.
+- Rinse the noodles under some warm water to separate them before serving.
+Mix everything in a large bowl and drizzle with the peanut sauce over the top.
+Toss until all the ingredients are lusciously coated and enjoy sprinkled with sesame seeds.
 Follow the recipe instructions below for the step by step tutorial.

 I’m not sure if these are Thai or Chinese noodle bowls, all I know is that they are some kind of delicious fusion you need to have in your life on a regular basis.
 What a fun way to get lots of fresh veggies in the belly.
 Let’s do this kids!

 - 3/4 cup peanut butter